Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Analysis of Capacity Expansion Planning Problem

 For the demand parameters, we let

 Here, the parameter $\delta^- (t^*)$ represents the maximum demand value before the revision time $t^*$.
 The parameter $\delta^+(t^*)$ corresponds to the expected maximum demand over the tree until the revision time $t^*$ and the subtree rooted at each node of the revision stage.
-By comprehending the underlying uncertainty through these definitions, we obtain our main result for analyzing the single-resource problem.
+To obtain the value of the adaptive two-stage approach, we first identify the bounds on the optimum values $v^M$, $v^T$, $v^R (t^*)$.